ComplexityMeasures.jl Dev Docs

 - Define your type and make it subtype

-. - Add a docstring to your type following the style of the docstrings of other estimators.
+ProbabilitiesEstimator. - Add a docstring to your type following the style of the docstrings of other estimators.

 - If suitable, the estimator may be able to operate based on

-.
+Encodings.
+If so, it is preferred to implement anEncodingsubtype and extend the methodsencodeanddecode.
 This will allow your probabilities estimator to be used with a larger span of entropy and complexity methods without additional effort.
-Have a look at the file definingSymbolicPermutation
+Have a look at the file definingSymbolicPermutationfor an idea of how this works. - Implement dispatch for

-and your probabilities estimator type. - Implement dispatch for
+probabilities_and_outcomesand your probabilities estimator type. - Implement dispatch for

-and your probabilities estimator type. - Add your probabilities estimator type to the table list in the documentation page of probabilities.
+outcome_spaceand your probabilities estimator type. - Add your probabilities estimator type to the table list in the documentation page of probabilities.
 If you made an encoding, also add it to corresponding table in the encodings section.

 Optional steps